Global Coherence in Quantum Discord as a Resource: Introduction

+\textit{Genuinely quantum correlation} cannot be generated via local operations~\cite{VPR+97,VP98}.
+Genuinely quantum correlation is also present in discord without entanglement; however, certain discord without entanglement can be generated via local operations~\cite{GBH+10,BPP15}.
+In~\cite{MYG+16}, it has been shown that in converting the coherence of a subsystem to quantum correlation under bipartite incoherent operations, discord without entanglement can also be generated.
+In this context, discord without entanglement has a \textit{genuinely quantum correlation} since the coherence of the subsystem is consumed in the process of bipartite incoherent operations, as also quantitatively studied in~\cite{MYG+16}.

-Superlocality or superunsteerability witnesses semi-device-independent nonlocality or steerability of discord without entanglement, respectively \cite{JAS17,JDS_PRA23,JD23}.
-The present work is motivated by the following two questions.
-From the perspective of the foundations of discord \cite{Vedral2017}, it is relevant to ask whether \textit{discord without entanglement} has a form of \textit{genuine quantum correlation} with an additional requirement in the form of \textit{superlocality} or \textit{superunsteerability}.
-On the other hand, from the perspective of using the quantumness of separable states as a resource \cite{Gio13}, the question arises as to whether the quantumness of separable states indicated by \textit{superlocality} or \textit{superunsteerability} has a quantum resource theory to act as a \textit{genuine resource} for quantum information processing tasks.
+The present work is motivated by two key questions. \begin{enumerate} \item From the perspective of the foundations of discord \cite{Vedral2017}, it is relevant to ask whether there are operational tasks that require the aforementioned \textit{genuinely quantum correlation} present in discord without entanglement. \item On the other hand, from the perspective of using quantum discord as a resource \cite{Gio13}, the question arises as to whether the \textit{genuinely quantum correlation} can be defined within the context of a quantum resource theory. \end{enumerate}